ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - QUIC transport relies on UDP.
 - QUIC transport relies on TLS 1.3 for key exchange, peer authentication, and shared secret derivation.
+- For the handshake: Reliable, in-order transport.
+QUIC provides its own reliability.

 ### Variant: Google QUIC {#section-gquic}